Rehabilitated Water Supply Systems Improve Water Access for Nearly 43,000 People in Rusizi | WASAC Group

 Rusizi, 03 July 2026.
 Nearly 43,000 residents in the Nkanka, Gihundwe, Giheke, and Gikundamvura sectors of Rusizi District have gained improved access to clean water following the completion of the rehabilitation of two major water supply systems: Rusayo–Rwabuto–Nkanka and Cyafuku–Kibangira–Kiziguro I & II.

-supported by UNICEF with funding from the Government of Japan and implemented by WASAC Group in collaboration with Rusizi District, the project has significantly strengthened water service delivery by expanding access to safe and reliable water, improving the quality of life for thousands of households.
+Supported by UNICEF with funding from the Government of Japan and implemented by WASAC Group in collaboration with Rusizi District, the project has significantly strengthened water service delivery by expanding access to safe and reliable water, improving the quality of life for thousands of households.

 The Rusayo–Rwabuto–Nkanka Water Supply System comprises 33 km of water networks, three reservoirs with a combined storage capacity of 70 m³, and 15 public water points.
 The rehabilitated system now provides reliable access to clean water for residents of Nkanka Sector, parts of Shagasha Cell in Gihundwe Sector, and Rwinkwavu Village in Giheke Sector.